tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 ### Sequentially Consistent Atomics

-A candidate execution has sequentially consistent atomics if there is a partial order memory-order on events with _order_ `"SeqCst"` such that:
+A candidate execution has sequentially consistent atomics if there is a partial order memory-order on events with _order_ `"SeqCst"` such that:  [[[ All of the following must hold? ]]]

 1. If a shared memory event _E<sub>1</sub>_ happens-before a shared memory event _E<sub>2</sub>_, _E<sub>1</sub>_ is memory-order before _E<sub>2</sub>_.
 1. If a ReadSharedMemory event _R_ with _order_ `"SeqCst"` reads-from a WriteSharedMemory event _W<sub>1</sub>_ with _order_ `"SeqCst"` and _R_ and _W<sub>1</sub>_ have the same range, there is no WriteSharedMemoryEvent _W<sub>2</sub>_ with the same range such that _R_ is memory-order before _W<sub>2</sub>_ and _W<sub>2</sub>_ is memory-order before _W<sub>1</sub>_.